mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 # Windows

+## Unrecognized keystrokes and other strange behavior

-* Make sure to disable AutoKey if you're getting strange behavior with Plover
+* Make sure to disable AutoKey if you're getting strange behavior with Plover.

 # macOS

+## Plover does not run (macOS)

 * If you use a keyboard instead of a steno machine, Plover needs [Assistive Device Permissions](https://support.apple.com/en-ca/HT202866).
+* Plover will not work if you are using [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements)

+## Unrecognized keystrokes
 * macOS has a feature where holding down a key brings up an accent menu.
 This can sometimes drop keys when typing quickly, such as `TO/FPLT` producing `t.` instead of `to.` To disable this, follow [this help article](https://www.tekrevue.com/tip/how-to-disable-the-character-accent-menu-in-os-x-mountain-lion/).
-* Plover will not work if you are using [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements)

 # Linux

+## Unrecognized keystrokes

 * Older versions of IBus (prior to 1.5.11) don't handle the very fast simulated key presses of Plover.
 If this issue affects you, make sure you disable IBus or upgrade it.